ServerlessOpsIO/gha-store-artifacts/README.md

 ## Outputs

-- `artifact_name`: The name of the artifact stored.
+- `artifact-name`: The name of the artifact stored.

 ## Usage